kfletcher88/AFLAP/README.md

 ## Intermediate Results

+All temporary files are stored in AFLAP_tmp.
+This can be pretty sizeable depending on the biology of the organism understudy, especially if you are running different parameters.
+Once you have generated a genetic map, then I reccomend you delete this directory.
+When AFLAP is initiated it will look for this and it will not regenerate files already present, so storing this data can save time.

 ## Final Results

+There are multiple points which AFLAP can be stopped:\
+1. I just want a genotype table to export to my favorite mapping software.
+This is generated in step 4, so users can terminate the software here if desired.
+The genotype table will be saved in AFLAP_Results, with the suffix GT.tsv.\
+2. I want a LepMap3 compatible genotype table that I will use to run LepMap3 independtly.
+This is generated in step 6 and is the default stopping position of AFLAP.
+It will be saved in AFLAP_Results, with the suffix ForLepMap3.tsv.\
+3. I want LepMap3 results.
+By specifying minimal LOD scores when running `AFLAP.sh`, using `-l` AFLAP will run LepMap3, provided it is found in the ThirdParty directory.
+In running this AFLAP will calculate the marker order for every linkage group which contains more than 1% of the total number of markers.
+In addtion, AFLAP will process the LepMap3 results to produce a final file detailing the Marker ID, Linkage group assigned, cM position and marker sequence.
+This can be used to generate a marker file to map to a genome assembly very quickly.
+Marker sequences can be used to compare between runs.
+MarkerIDs can be used for comparison, provided the same AFLAP_tmp directpory is used (e.g. in case the user wants to change the progeny).\
+The LepMap3 results are located in AFLAP_Results/LOD#, depending on the minimum LOD score provided.\
+The Map and marker file is located in AFLAP_Results suffixed LOD#.txt.
+Finally, after running LepMap3, AFLAP will LOG all results in `./AFLAP_RUN.LOG`

 ## Frequently Asked Questions
 Q: My run crashed halfway through, do I have to start again?\